CONCUSSION | SYMPTOMS, MANAGEMENT, & RETURN TO PLAY

 - Excessive drowsiness

-Do not drink alcohol – it makes bleeding and swelling symptoms worse.
+Do not drink alcohol or take recreational drugs – it makes bleeding and swelling worse and could mask worsening symptoms.

 Do not take pain medication, anti-inflammatories, or sleeping tablets – it’s important to be conscious of how you are feeling and whether your symptoms are worsening.